&

 My husband and I were engaged for six years before we actually got married.
 During that six years we had planned several types of weddings.
 At first we planned a big backyard wedding where we envisaged getting married under a big tree then to feast on a long shared table while sitting on cushions on the ground with our tribe at our home.
 I had sent out ‘Save the Dates’ and everything to 80 of our friends for this event.
 Then the idea of the massive wedding became unappealing and the thought of spending tens of thousands on appearances for a day that would only last eight hours, just didn’t feel right to us.

 I also became so focused on the details of the reception we were planning and not the ceremony itself, which made me feel a little disheartened because I felt the ceremony was really the most intimate and important part of the entire wedding.
-I was so focused on what sort of party we could throw and what kinda of ‘spread’ we would put on for our guests that it became overwhelming and I felt we lost touch of the idea that the whole celebration was meant to be about US!
+I was so focused on what sort of party we could throw and what kind of ‘spread’ we would put on for our guests that it became overwhelming and I felt we lost touch of the idea that the whole celebration was meant to be about US!

 We then planned to elope to Bali for a luxury resort wedding with our closest family and friends but again something was not quite right.
-The idea of eloping to Bali and having a small intimate wedding with only a few people felt like we had to cut too much out of a day that would mean so much of us.
-So what did we do this situation?
+The idea of eloping to Bali and having a small intimate wedding with only a few people felt like we had to cut too much out of a day that would mean so much to us.
+So what did we do in this situation?
 With 80 people already invited to our ‘big’ wedding that we didn’t want to have anymore, but a strong desire to keep our wedding intimate and special?
 We ended up having TWO WEDDINGS!
 Yes TWO.

 I vividly remember the day we cancelled our Bali wedding plans.
-We were staying at a hotel on a Gold Coast for a little family getaway.
+We were staying at a hotel on the Gold Coast for a little family getaway.
 I had just spent the last three weeks on the phone to our travel agent and closest friends and family organising our wedding at The Mulia in Bali.
 Everything was planned and ready to book.
 We had just finished dinner and I was sitting in my hotel room with my credit card and iPad in my lap about to pay my deposit for our wedding but the link the travel agent had provided to book was not working despite my several attempts to pay!
 It was the last day before they would release the hold on our bookings and at this point it was after hours so I was devastated thinking all our wedding plans were ruined.
 But let’s just say this whole episode was a blessing in disguise.

 The decision to have a separate ceremony and reception for our wedding happened by total accident but it was the best thing ever!
 For our ceremony, we eloped down the road to the Gold Coast with just 17 of our nearest and dearest friends and family over a three day holiday weekend.
 Two weeks later, we had a house party to celebrate in our home with our entire tribe of friends.
 And despite all the commotion going on behind the scenes, our guests were oblivious to our changing plans the whole time.
 In the end things worked out perfectly.
 To read the full wedding story click here (link to wedding story).